 Identity.TwoFactor: For local development, we recommend disabling all three of these.

 Identity.Admin*: Set an initial admin username, password and email.
-You can change these later in the UI.
+You can change these later.

 Email.Smtp: If you set